Glossary of Industrial Terms and Acronyms

 GST: Goods and Services Tax

-Hazardous area: A location, place or vicinity where the environment is alleged or confirmed to have a presence of a chemical spill, dangerous material, explosive element, radiation or a similar substance.
+Hazardous area: A location, place or vicinity where the environment is either alleged or confirmed to have a presence of a chemical spill, dangerous material, explosive element, radiation or a similar substance.

 Inventory: A part of supply chain management, which help make sure the business has the right products in the right quantity for sale, at the right time.
 (View best practices in inventory management.)